Jegatheeswarir/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 5. Stop.
 ## Program:
 ```
+/*
-Program Count how many times a number appears in an array recursively.
+Program to to count the number of digits in an integer
-Developed by:JEGATHEESWARI R
+Developed by: JEGATHEESWARI R
 RegisterNumber: 212223230092
+*/
 ```
 ```
 public class TowerOfHanoi {